brenopelegrin/esp32-airmouse/client/README.md

-# esp32-airmouse
-This project aims to create a Human-Machine interface (HMI) based on an Inertial Measurement Unit (IMU).
-The IMU converts inertial data into movement in the computer screen that can be used to control things.

-## Directory strucutre
 ### client
 Here, there is the source code for the pc-side client that will listen to ESP32 data on Bluetooth, plot graphics, log data and convert data into movement.